 Human-centric IoT applications are relevant to a wide variety of needs and innovative technologies.
 These include such areas as personal safety and wellness; remote care; motion, bio-metric, and neuro-metric behavior tracking; and innovative forms of interactions.
 Our team is composed of people with a variety of technical and research skills.
 Together, we’re developing a range of end-to-end solutions across the entire IoT technology stack.

-Nir Mashkif Manager, Wearable and IoT Solutions, IBM Research - Haifa
+Nir Mashkif Manager, People-Centric IoT, IBM Research - Haifa

 We’re working on a broad scope of people-centric IoT projects.
 Here are a few examples of some projects we’re involved in:

 Employee safety – accommodating for the ongoing safety of field workers

 Worker - and forklift-safety awareness in warehouse environments